Guptacos/tartanhacks2018/README.txt

     See README.txt and license within this folder for further information.

 equation_parse.py       (Logan Kojiro)
-    1) constructs a truth table for an equation
-    2) evaluates an equation given inputs
+    Given a boolean expression, and input values, evaluates the truth value of the expression.
+Uses this to create a truth table for an arbitrary boolean expression.